From harmonics to frequencies

 Today, almost everyone plays Mozart (and all the great composers) with that!

-It is thanks to the harmony that binds the notes together that "music soothes the soul".
+It's the harmony that binds the notes together that makes "music soothe the soul".

 In the equal tempered scale, apart from the octave, there is no harmony, no resonance between the notes.